-Taking the International Student Admissions Test (ISAT) is a mandatory requirement for all international applicants applying to medicine, dentistry, veterinary science and physiotherapy programs at most Australian universities.
-Developed by the Australian Council for Education Research (ACER), ISAT is a computer based multiple-choice test which aims to assess the candidate’s ability to understand and analyze written passages, mathematical relations and tabular/graphical data.
+Taking the International Student Admissions Test (ISAT) is a mandatory requirement for all international applicants applying to medicine and related programs at many Australian universities.
+Developed by the Australian Council for Education Research (ACER), ISAT is a computer based multiple-choice test that aims to assess the candidate’s ability to understand and analyze written passages, mathematical relations and tabular/graphical data.
 There are 100 questions from a variety of sources, ranging from mathematics to humanities, which need to be answered within a time limit of 3 hours.
 For a group of questions (at most five), referred to as “unit”, a stimulus is given that contains all the required information needed to answer the given questions; prior knowledge of the topic is therefore not necessary.
 Furthermore, ACER categorizes the questions into two types:

 1. Critical Reasoning (CR)—involves comprehending and analyzing information; understanding, applying and extending ideas; drawing appropriate conclusions; and evaluating arguments.
 These questions use material from the humanities and social sciences.

 2. Quantitative Reasoning (QR)—involves analysis and application of information; drawing conclusions and making decisions; and solving problems.
 These questions use material from the mathematics and sciences.